pensjonatus/flash-fiction/blog/sirens-of-mars.md

 ---
-title: 'Sirens of Mars'
+title: Sirens of Mars
 date: '2015-06-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'sci-fi'
+  - sci-fi
 ---

 "What would you like for birthday?" she asked me.